 Mrs Joan Christie CVO, OBE was appointed Her Majesty’s Lord-Lieutenant for the County of Antrim in September 2008, on the retirement of The Right Honourable Lord O’Neill TD JP.

-Since taking up position as the Sovereign’s representative in County Antrim, Mrs Christie has approached the role with unstinting dedication.
-Through her gracious nature and unwavering enthusiasm, she has worked to support the
+During her time as the Sovereign’s representative in County Antrim, Mrs Christie approached the role with unstinting dedication.
+Through her gracious nature and unwavering enthusiasm, she worked to support the

 entire community, especially our young people.

-A strong advocate for the Armed Forces, Mrs Christie brings genuine empathy, with her late husband Col. Dan Christie having served with the North Irish Horse and the Ulster Defence Regiment.
-She has been instrumental in bringing Armed Forces Day to County Antrim on a number of occasions, giving the public the opportunity to recognise and encourage those serving in the Armed Forces and the wider Armed Forces family.
-She is also a tireless supporter of the Cadet movement, honorary patron of the Army Cadet Band and is closely involved with the Sea Cadets.
+A strong advocate for the Armed Forces, Mrs Christie brought genuine empathy, with her late husband Col. Dan Christie having served with the North Irish Horse and the Ulster Defence Regiment.
+She was instrumental in bringing Armed Forces Day to County Antrim on a number of occasions, giving the public the opportunity to recognise and encourage those serving in the Armed Forces and the wider Armed Forces family.
+She was also a tireless supporter of the Cadet movement, honorary patron of the Army Cadet Band and was closely involved with the Sea Cadets.

 In recognition of her personal service and dedication, Mrs Christie was awarded the private honour of Commander of the Royal Victorian Order by Her Majesty The Queen in 2017.
 This followed on from an OBE for services to Education in 2005 and previously an MBE for services to Government in 1976.

 Mr and Mrs Christie married in 1979.
-They made their home in the north Antrim area and have three children – Joanna, Harriett and Marcus - and five grandchildren – Joe, Angus, Patrick, Ned and Rose.
-Mr Christie passed away in December 2008.
+They made their home in the north Antrim area and had three children – Joanna, Harriett and Marcus - and five grandchildren – Joe, Angus, Patrick, Ned and Rose.

 Every regiment has its own traditions and history that are treasured by those who have served.
 The North Irish Horse has an outstanding record.